DavitMkhitaryan/DavitMkhitaryan/README.md

 #### 👋 ABOUT ME

-Senior Software Quality Assurance & Test Automation Engineer with over 6 years of experience.
-I specialize in delivering high-quality software testing, test automation, and test process design and optimization solutions.
-My expertise spans E2E / UI, API, and on-chain / smart contract testing and test automation, with a strong focus on fintech, blockchain, and Web3 applications.
+Senior Software QA Engineer and SDET with 8+ years of hands-on experience across 30+ web and mobile products in Fintech, Blockchain, Digital Education, Healthcare, and more.
+I specialize in building test automation frameworks from scratch, designing QA processes, and delivering end-to-end testing solutions spanning UI, API, and on-chain / smart contract layers